veda2wratha/Android-Interview-Quetions/README.md

 - What is Activity?
   > An activity represents a single screen with a user interface just like a window or frame of Java.
 Android Activity is the subclass of ContextThemeWrapper class.
+[Learn more](https://developer.android.com/guide/components/activities/intro-activities)

 - What is ContextThemeWrapper?
   > ContextThemeWrapper adds theming support to a Context, otherwise, you can't apply any theme to the Views you create.
 That's why Activity layouts support themes while widget layouts don't, for example.
 You can also create a ContextThemeWrapper yourself to override the current theme with another one.